srajan-seth/Ai_extension/README.md

-🧠 AI Text Search (Groq) – Chrome Extension

-A simple and fast Chrome Extension that lets you select any text on a webpage, right-click, and instantly search it using Groq AI.
-The extension opens a popup that shows the AI’s response and even allows follow-up questions.

-🚀 Features

-🔍 Right-click → “Search with AI”

-🤖 Uses Groq AI Chat Completion API

-💬 Supports follow-up questions inside the popup

-💾 Remembers selected text using Chrome Storage

-⚡ Lightweight and fast (Manifest V3)

-🧱 Clean UI built with HTML/CSS/JS

-📦 Project Structure
-root/
-│── background.js
-│── manifest.json
-│── popup.html
-│── popup.js
-│── popup.css
-│── icon.png
-│── package.json
-│── package-lock.json

-🛠 How It Works
-1️⃣ Right-click menu creation

-2️⃣ User selects text → opens popup

-When clicked, it stores the selected text and opens the extension popup.

-3️⃣ Popup sends text to Groq AI

-4️⃣ Follow-up questions supported

-The popup keeps a conversation history.

-🧩 Installation (Developer Mode)

-Download or clone this repository.

-Open Chrome → go to:
-chrome://extensions/

-Enable Developer Mode.

-Click Load Unpacked.

-Select the project folder.

-Your extension will appear in Chrome’s toolbar.

-🔑 Setting Your API Key

-In popup.js, replace:
+# 🧠 AI Text Search (Groq) – Chrome Extension

+A simple and fast Chrome Extension that lets you **select any text on a webpage**, right-click, and instantly **search it using Groq AI**.
+The extension opens a popup that shows the AI’s response and even allows **follow-up questions**.

+---

+## 🚀 Features

+- 🔍 Right-click → **“Search with AI”**
+- 🤖 Uses **Groq AI Chat Completion API**
+- 💬 Supports **follow-up questions** inside the popup
+- 💾 Remembers selected text using **Chrome Storage**
+- ⚡ Lightweight and fast (**Manifest V3**)
+- 🧱 Clean UI built with **HTML / CSS / JavaScript**

+---

+## 🛠 How It Works

+### 1️⃣ Right-click menu creation
+The extension adds a context menu when installed.

+### 2️⃣ User selects text → opens popup
+When the user chooses **“Search with AI”**, the selected text is saved and the popup opens.

+### 3️⃣ Popup sends text to Groq AI
+The popup makes a request to **Groq’s Chat Completion API** and displays the answer.

+### 4️⃣ Follow-up questions supported
+The popup maintains a conversation history so users can ask follow-ups.

+---

+## 🧩 Installation (Developer Mode)

+1. Download or clone this repository.
+2. Open Chrome and go to:
+   `chrome://extensions/`
+3. Enable **Developer Mode**.
+4. Click **Load Unpacked**.
+5. Select the project folder.

+Your extension is now loaded and visible in Chrome’s toolbar.

+---

+## 🔑 Setting Your API Key

+Open `popup.js` and replace:

 "Authorization": "Bearer API_KEY"

-with your real Groq API key:

-"Authorization": "Bearer YOUR_REAL_API_KEY"

-And update:

 model: "MODEL_NAME"

-Example:

-model: "llama3-8b-8192"
+---

-🖼 UI Preview (Popup)
+## 🖼 UI Preview (Popup)

-Shows the selected text.
+Shows the selected text

-Displays AI output in a styled textarea.
+Displays AI response in a styled textarea

-Has an input box for follow-ups.
+Includes a follow-up question input box

-Shows “Powered by Groq AI” footer.
+Footer: Powered by Groq AI

+---

-🧪 Future Improvements
+## 🧪 Future Improvements

-Store API key securely using Chrome storage.
+Store API key securely using Chrome Storage

-Add streaming responses.
+Add streaming responses

-Add dark mode.
+Add dark mode for popup UI

-Upload user screenshots.
+Add user-uploaded screenshots to README

+---

-📄 License
+## 📄 License

 This project is open-source under the MIT License.